Stabbath/ProMod/README.txt

   ["SI sounds are off, I can hear SI spawns on survivor, or my teammates are invisible."]

   SMAC's wallhack plugin causes these issues as well as causes hit registration issues.
   I really don't recommend using it with Left 4 Dead 2.
+Other SMAC plugins however are very much recommended to prevent cheating.

   ["How do I fix (issue) with Fresh/Metafogl/Etc with Pro Mod installed?"]